TiroTypeworks/Castoro/src/README.md

 ## Building the Fonts

-Family is built using fontmake and gftools post processing script.
-Tools are all python based.
+The fonts are built using fontmake and post-processed with gftools scripts.
+The tools are all python based.

-To install all the Python tools into a virtualenv, do the following:
+First, install the tools into a python3 virtual environment:

 ```
+# Create a new virtualenv
 python3 -m venv venv
+# Activate env
 source venv/bin/activate
+# Install dependencies
 pip install -r requirements.txt
 ```

-Then run the build script in the terminal:
+Then from the src folder run the build script in the terminal:

 ```
 cd sources